humiu/odoo-dev-env/README.md

    code .
    ```

+   > If you have multiple Odoo development environments (e.g. for different projects), open the `.env` file and change the `COMPOSE_PROJECT_NAME` variable to something else than `odoo_dev_env` to prevent conflicts with your other Odoo dev envs.
+Adjust the commands where `odoo_dev_env` is used in this README file accordingly.

 7. A notification will popup saying something like

    > Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container.